appdev-lessons/contact-book-first-database/content.md

 );
 ```

-Then, we configured our Rails application to use this database by editing Line 26 of `config/database.yml` to:
+Then, we configured our Rails application to use this database by editing Line 27 of `config/database.yml` to:

 ```yml
 database: my_contact_book
 ```

-Then, we created a model called `Contact:
+Then, we created a model called `Contact`:

 ```ruby
 # app/models/contact.rb